 The GPDMA enables peripheral-to-memory, memory-to-peripheral, peripheral-to-peripheral, and memory-to-memory transactions.
 The source and destination areas can each be either a memory region or a peripheral, and can be accessed through the AHB master.
-The GPDMA controller allows data transfers between the USB (LPC1768/66/65/64 only) and Ethernet controllers (LPC1768/66/64 only) and the various on-chip SRAM areas.
+The GPDMA controller allows data transfers between the USB and Ethernet controllers and the various on-chip SRAM areas.
 The supported APB peripherals are SSP0/1, all UARTs, the I2S-bus interface, the ADC, and the DAC.
 Two match signals for each timer can be used to trigger DMA transfers.
-Note that the I2S-bus interface and the DAC are not available on the LPC1764.